theNewDynamic/oregonsadventurecoast.com/content/event/christmas-at-the-coast.md

 ![](/img/elfonshelfnb.jpg)

-#### November 25, 2023<br>Elf on the Shelf Makes Mischief in North Bend!
+#### November 25, 2023 - December 2, 2023<br>Elf on the Shelf Makes Mischief in North Bend!

 Find the Mischievous Elf on the Shelf at participating businesses in North Bend!
-More information coming soon!
+Each participating business will have its own mischievous Elf that moves within the business daily!
+Find the Elf and enter for a chance to win a wonderful gift.
+You can enter to win at each location.
+There will be one winner per business, but winners can only win from one business.&nbsp;

 {{< spacer "50" >}}